zentrocdot/Bash/PROGRAMMING.md

 ## Short Circuit test or evaluation of a conditional expression

 <p align="justify">A <code>short circuit test</code> looks like the expressions shown below.
 These are combinations of AND and OR operators.
-Tzhe AND operator is && and the OR operator is ||.</p>
+The AND operator is && and the OR operator is ||.</p>

      COMMAND1 && COMMAND2 || COMMAND3    or
      EXPRESSION1 && EXPRESSION2 || EXPRESSION